zxzxzx1234/LFA/README.md

-## Automaton for: DFA, NFA, PDA and Turing Machine.
+## Autonom for: DFA, NFA, PDA and Turing Machine.

 # Input format